JonatanLindh/kandidat/text/rapport/rapport.typ

 == Purpose #text(red)[Jacob klar] <purpose-ref>
 The aim of this project is to create a physics-based simulation of a procedurally generated, explorable galaxy.

 Each solar system that make up the galaxy will consist of various procedurally generated planets, orbiting a central star.
 These orbits are governed by a simplified physics simulation based on Newtonian physics.
-System complexity can vary, ranging from a sun with a single planet, to arrangements with multiple planets and moons.
+System complexity can vary, ranging from a sun with a single planet, to arrangements with multiple planets and moons. #text(maroon)[Staffan: skillnad från tidigare?]

 While procedurally generated, the galaxy will remain consistent and revisitable by ensuring deterministic generation.
 Different seeds will allow for unique galaxies to be created, while also enabling parts to be generated identically, upon revisit.

-== EXO Explorer

-blablabla

 == Initial Limitations
 Some limitations for the projects have been set.
 The physics simulation will be simplified and not necessarily accurate according to real laws of gravity.
 This does not mean that the program will completely disregard the accuracy of the physics model, but will instead focus on specific aspects such as the orbit of celestial bodies and how they affect each others orbits.
 The system needs to be realistic enough to simulate solar systems, but not realistic to a point where all intricacies of physics will be considered.